Magnetic storms - how to heal and stop feeling them.

 For example, scientists have noticed that some animals, such as birds and sharks, have the ability to sense changes in the magnetic field, which allows them to navigate in space.
 And even in bacteria, scientists have noticed that some bacteria at the North Pole swim in one direction, at the South Pole in another, and at the Equator in any direction.
 Although similar mechanisms in humans have not yet been confirmed, this hypothesis remains the subject of active research.

 But let's return to the geomagnetic storms themselves.
-In 2015, a study was published in Scientific Reports in which the authors tried to identify a connection between and the frequency of headache mentions on social networks.
+In 2015, a study was published in Scientific Reports in which the authors tried to identify a connection between geomagnetic activity and the frequency of headache mentions on social networks.

 The researchers analyzed 63 million Twitter posts that mentioned headaches and compared them with solar activity data.
-However, despite the huge sample, no significant correlation was found between and the frequency of headache complaints.
+However, despite the huge sample, no significant correlation was found between solar flares and the frequency of headache complaints.

 By the way, social network analysis works great, for example, in this way scientists have learned to predict outbreaks of infectious diseases such as influenza and even determine where they began, long before official sanitary and epidemiological surveillance data appeared.
 But here, it seems like a huge sample, but absolutely no correlation was found.